quicwg/multipath/draft-ietf-quic-multipath.md

 ## PATH_AVAILABLE frame {#path-available-frame}

-PATH_AVAILABLE frames are used by endpoints to inform the peer that the path associated to the Destination Connection IDs in the frame is available for sending.
+PATH_AVAILABLE frames are used by endpoints to inform the peer that the indicated path is available for sending.
 PATH_AVAILABLE frames are formatted as shown in {{fig-path-available-format}}.

 ~~~